 1. Request Information

 Even if you are already receiving mail and email from a particular college, proactively complete the form on the admissions website to sign up for the mailing list.
-Navigate to the web page for undergraduate admission, and find a button that says something like, “request information”, “inquire”, “join our mailing list”.
+Navigate to the web page for undergraduate admission, and find a button that says something like “request information”, “inquire”, and “join our mailing list”.
 You should be asked to complete a short form, which includes your high school.

 2. Read Your Emails